krisarmstrong/seed/STYLE_GUIDE.md

-# LuminetIQ Style Guide
+# The Seed Style Guide

-This document defines the official coding standards and naming conventions for the LuminetIQ project.
+This document defines the official coding standards and naming conventions for the The Seed project.
 All contributors should follow these guidelines to ensure consistency and maintainability.

 ## Table of Contents